astfreitas/ISEP_lapr2-2018-g056_wiki/UseCases/UC15_EvaluateSP.md

 Human Resources Officer

 ### Stakeholders and purposes
-* **HRO:** Is interested in vieweing statistics about a Service Provider's ratings and being able to define his classification in the system.
+* **HRO:** Is interested in viewing statistics about a Service Provider's ratings and being able to define his classification in the system.
 * **Company:** Is interested in having the Service Provider's statistics available for the HRO's evaluation and his classification available for the User's analysis when accepting/rejecting a Service Assignment.
 * **Service Provider:** Is interested in having his classification available for analysis and modification.
 * **User:** Is interested in having the Service Provider's classification available for accepting/rejecting Service Assignments.